 Improperly placed roofing nails during the roof valley shingling/installation can accelerate the shingle aging process.
 When roofing nails are placed within the seam areas of the roof’s valley, they can draw moisture through.
-Unwanted Tension in the roofing shingles can also be one of the cause of the leaks whenever asphalt shingles are nailed way too close to the roof’s valleys.
-This stress can later result in premature wear and cracking, causing speedy aging and failure of the roofing shingles.
+Unwanted Tension in the roofing shingles can also be one of the causes of the leaks whenever asphalt shingles are nailed way too close to the roof’s valleys (which can happen with both closed and woven valley shingling approaches).
+This stress can later result in premature wear and cracking of shingles, causing speedy aging and failure of the roofing shingles.
 Roofing nails instead should be placed a minimum of six to ten inches away from the seam to reduce the pressure on the roofing materials.

-Strong winds can sometimes lift up, damage, and even blow away some of the poorly installed asphalt shingles from the roof’s valley, particularly if the edges of the shingles are not nailed in place because of shingle strain, described above.
+Strong winds can sometimes lift, damage, and even blow away some of the poorly installed asphalt shingles from the roof’s valley, particularly if the edges of the shingles are not nailed in place because of shingle strain, described above.
 Cut roof valleys also can easily be dislodged because of rain and wind.
-Damage to the roof and the interior of the house can be minimized or eliminated, as long as the affected materials are replaced quickly.
+Damage to the roof and the interior of the house can be minimized or eliminated, but only if the affected materials are replaced quickly.

 Pro Tip: Sometimes an older roof is more prone to leaks in the valleys because of the old repairs that didn’t fully resolve the underlying issues with the roof.
 The sealants and roof patching materials used in previous repairs, can crack and chip away over time.
 If your roof’s valley leak is an old repair gone bad, then consider having a professional repair the leak properly.
 Note that some of the surrounding shingles and flashing may need to be completely removed and replaced, but an otherwise “healthy” roof can be saved with a thorough quality repair.